 Actors, Pilgrims, Kings and Gods – The Ramlila of Ramnagar by Anuradha Kapur

 For 30 days Lila is performed every day for about 5-7 hours.
 The scenes move from one place to another and the audience moves with it.
-Sometimes parallel scenes happen and audience has to choose what to see.
-It is amazing to see the intense involvement of audience even when they the story so well and regular watchers even know the dialogues.
-On some popular days there are large crowds that turn up from nearby areas.
+Sometimes parallel scenes happen.
+And the audience has to choose what to see.
+It is amazing to see the intense involvement of audience even when they know the story so well.
+Regular watchers even know the dialogues.
+On some popular days, there are large crowds that turn up from nearby areas.
 A team of Ramayanis i.e. the singers who sing Ramayana, sing it along with the enactment.
-In a synchronized way they sing and then the enactment happens and the Lila completes only after the complete text has been sung.
+In a synchronized way they sing and then the enactment happens.
+The Lila completes only after the complete text has been sung.

 As a book Ramlila of Ramnagar, it is quite boring to read.
 Unless the Ramlila intrigues you so much that you would be willing to go through the process.
 The pictures would have made the book much more meaningful.
 And would have required much less text.
 But I guess the one I have is an old edition and hence no pictures.
 There are diagrams that explain the stage of the scene being described.
 There is a lot of repetition like the times when audience moves from one place to another, or when the Lila breaks to allow the Maharaja do his evening Aarti or the daily Aarti that marks the end of the day for Lila.

 Ramlila of Ramnagar is a brilliant documentation of the performing arts of the country that are so intricately woven with the socio-historical ethos of the country.
 I suggest you read the first and last chapter that beautifully describe the essence of Lila.
 And randomly read few chapters that may carry your favorite parts of the Ramayana Story.